fabacab/data-structures-and-algorithms/README.markdown

 ```

 You can use the debugger to run one line of code at a time, and it will allow you to inspect the values of all the variables during program execution.
 Once in the debugger, type `help` to get help.
 (Ruby's debugger help is somewhat limited, so feel free to hop into the [Better Angels's public chat room](https://gitter.im/betterangels/better-angels) if you need help from a human.)

+### About code comments

+In addition to containing detailed inline code comments, each example is also formally documented using the best practices of the language in which the example code is written.
+Formal documentation means that the files, classes, class members, methods, functions, arguments of each function, and other relevant implementation details are accessible by tools that automatically generate a programmer's manual for how to use the class, method, or function implemented by the example.
+Each language has its own de-facto standard tool for this:

+* [JSDoc](http://usejsdoc.org/) is used for documenting the JavaScript code samples.
+* [PHPDoc](https://phpdoc.org/) is used for documenting the PHP code samples.
+* [Google-style Python docstrings](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) are used for documenting the Python code samples.
+Additionally, the Python code samples embed [`doctest`s](https://en.wikipedia.org/wiki/Doctest) to show example usage and output.
+* [RDoc](http://rdoc.sourceforge.net/doc/index.html) is used for documenting the Ruby code samples.

+I've done this in order to habitualize novice programmers to reading (and hopefully writing) such auto-generatable documentation.
+Since each code sample is self-contained and relatively small, this also provides a good opportunity to practice installing, using, and tweaking the formatting or output of such automatic code documentation tools, if you want to do that.
+(I recommend it.)

 ## Exercise suggestions